Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/exterior.md

 # Modify the Box

 ## Drilling Arm Holes
 You should start with 4 laser cut arms.

+{: .note }
-Each arm of the mothbox is made from 2 arms.
+> Each arm of the mothbox is made from 2 arms.
 This is for strength as well as redundancy.
 If one arm breaks in the field, you already have a backup!

 Lay an arm against the outside of the large plastic flanges.
 ![PXL_20240528_232317327](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/2726dd3f-8744-4ed5-91b6-420dca7e3246)

 Use a marker to mark exactly where the holes are.
 Using a 1/4in drill bit (6.5mm), cut two holes for the arm.

+{: .note }
+> I actually use a drill bit that is slightly larger than 1/4in, like 5/16in because my measuring and aligning abilities aren't always that great, and this gives you a little wiggle room.

-Slide two 1/4in bolts through the holes and secure the arms
+Slide two 1/4in bolts through the holes and secure the arms.
 ![PXL_20240528_232310419-1](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/d47191a6-9a04-4449-9628-6e883f4fed9b)